aaakum4/Helios/README.md

 ## Licensing
 All files, unless otherwise stated, are licensed under the Lesser GPL v3.0 or later.
 A copy of the license can be found in the `LICENSE` file.

-All assets which contain [Helios brand images]() are property of the Rela organisation and may not be used without permission.
+All assets which contain [Helios brand images]() are property of the Helios organisation and may not be used without permission.